ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 ### Platform Trade-off

-A Flask-based web application using HTML and CSS was initially explored to enable greater UI/UX customization compared to Streamlit.
-However, deployment on Render experienced high cold-start latency and slow initial response times, which negatively impacted user experience.
+A **Flask-based** web application using HTML and CSS was initially explored to enable greater UI/UX customization compared to Streamlit.
+However, deployment on **Render** experienced high cold-start latency and slow initial response times, which negatively impacted user experience.
 As a result, this deployment approach was postponed.
-To ensure faster interaction and smoother deployment, the application was ultimately deployed using Streamlit.
+To ensure faster interaction and smoother deployment, the application was ultimately deployed using **Streamlit**.
 While this allowed for easier integration of the machine learning model and faster loading times, it also introduced limitations in frontend customization compared to a full Flask-based interface.
 Additionally, the application relies on free-tier cloud infrastructure, which imposes constraints on memory usage, CPU resources and concurrent user handling.

 ### SHAP Visualization Limitation